maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 ### Quick introduction to the API

-A great in-depth tutorial for working with tree data structure in ETE is provided by the author : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html).
+A great in-depth tutorial for working with tree data structure in ETE is provided by the authors : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html).
 I'm going to make a light introduction to the API here, but I really recommend you to read the official doc!

 Let's take a quick glance at the available tree data structure in ete :